 Notes: Northern Water Plantain is not indigenous to the Garden, but it is to Hennepin County.
 Eloise Butler brought in plants from Washburn Park, Minneapolis, on Sept 18, 1909 and from Savage, MN on July 15, 1910.
 She used the scientific name in vogue at the time of Alisma plantago-aquatica. (see notes above on name changes).
-Martha Crone planted more in 1933.
+Martha Crone planted more in 1933 and 1948.
 The plant is widely distributed across North America being absent only from Nunavut and Labrador in Canada and the southern states of the U.S. from Texas east to the Carolinas.
 Within Minnesota it is found in the majority of counties throughout the state with a number of widely scattered exceptions.
 Of the 3 species native to Minnesota (see 'comparisons' above), only A. triviale has been found in Hennepin County.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.

 Friends of the Wild Flower Garden, Inc. Text and photos are by G. D. Bebeau unless otherwise credited. "www.friendsofthewildflowergarden.org"